-Country: United Kingdom Sector: Please indicate the sector (e.g. agriculture, industry, urban planning, environment, etc.), or sectors (if several) for which the strategy, policy or measure has been mainly designed Agriculture Type of strategy, policy or measure: Please identify the type of strategy, policy or measure - economic e.g. incentive or disincentive (taxes, funds, subsidies, prices or caps/ceilings, payments, rebates, etc); voluntary (agreements, programmes, contracts), regulatory (legislation), or other measures (educational, informational, other) Economic (funds) and educational (one-to-one advice) Level: Please state at which level (municipal, regional, sub-national, national) the policy, strategy or measure is targeted or implemented National (Dairy and beef farmers in England only)
+Country: GERMANY Sector: Please indicate the sector (e.g. agriculture, industry, urban planning, environment, etc.), or sectors (if several) for which the strategy, policy or measure has been mainly designed Agriculture Type of strategy, policy or measure: Please identify the type of strategy, policy or measure - economic e.g. incentive or disincentive (taxes, funds, subsidies, prices or caps/ceilings, payments, rebates, etc); voluntary (agreements, programmes, contracts), regulatory (legislation), or other measures (educational, informational, other) Advisory code Level: Please state at which level (municipal, regional, sub-national, national) the policy, strategy or measure is targeted or implemented national